 White Cap covers when worn are to reach to the top of the red band; the metal Lion and Crown is to be worn outside the cap cover.
-The material for White Cap covers is to be piqué.
+The material for White Cap covers is to be pliqué.

 9A.
 Cap, R.M.
 Band.-As described in para.
-9, but badge to consist of a gilt metal laurel wreath surrounding a silver globe, and surmounted by a gilt metal lyre.
+9, with a welt round crown of the same material as cap and scarlet band.
+Badge to consist of a gilt metal laurel wreath surrounding a silver globe, and surmounted by a gilt metal lyre."

-10. Frock, Serge.-Blue angola, tartan or serge, single breasted, cut as a lounge coat to the waist with back seam, very loose at the chest and shoulders, but fitted at the waist; military skirt to bottom edge; length of skirt, 13 ins. for a man 5 ft.
-9 ins., varying in proportion to height; step collar, depth of opening about 3 ins.; two cross-patch breast-pockets above, $6\frac{1}{2}$ ins. wide and $7\frac{1}{2}$ ins. deep to top of the flap, box pleat in centre $2\frac{1}{2}$ ins. wide, three-pointed flap $6\frac{1}{2}$ ins. wide and $2\frac{1}{2}$ ins. deep; two expanding pockets below the waist plaits at the sides, $9\frac{1}{2}$ ins. wide at the top and $10\frac{1}{2}$ ins. at the bottom, 8 ins. deep to top of the pocket and fastened at the top with a small button, flap with button-hole to cover pockets, $3\frac{1}{2}$ ins. deep, $10\frac{1}{2}$ ins. wide.
+10. Frock, Serge.-Blue angola, tartan or serge, single-breasted, cut as a lounge coat to the waist with back seam, very loose at the chest and shoulders, but fitted at the waist; military skirt to bottom edge; length of skirt, 18 ins. for a man 5 ft.
+9 ins., varying in proportion to height; step collar, depth of opening about 3 ins.; two cross-patch breast-pockets above, 61⁄2 ins. wide and 71⁄2 ins. deep to top of the flap, box pleat in centre 21⁄2 ins. wide, three-pointed flap 61⁄2 ins. wide and 21⁄2 ins. deep; two expanding pockets below the waist plaits at the sides, 91⁄2 ins. wide at the top and 101⁄2 ins. at the bottom, 8 ins. deep to top of the pocket and fastened at the top with a small button, flap with button-hole to cover pockets, 31⁄2 ins. deep, 101⁄2 ins. wide.
 The top of the pocket should be sewn down at the corners in such a manner that on service the pocket can be expanded at the top also; inside watch pocket with leather tab above for chain or strap.
-Two brass waist hooks, four regimental buttons down front, the bottom one just below the bottom edge of belt when worn.
+Two brass waist-hooks, four regimental buttons down front, the bottom one just below the bottom edge of belt when worn.
 Gilt metal letters "R.M." on shoulder-straps ("R.M.B." for R.M.
 Band).
-Pointed cuffs, $2\frac{1}{2}$ ins. wide rising to 6 ins. at the point; with 2 small buttons on outside seam; shoulder-straps of the same material as the frock, fastened with a small regimental button; badges of rank in metal.
+Pointed cuffs, 21⁄2 ins. wide rising to 6 ins. at the point; with 2 small buttons on outside seam; shoulder-straps of the same material as the frock, fastened with a small regimental button; badges of rank in metal.
 Collar badge gilt metal laurel surrounding silver globe to be worn on the step of the collar.
-To be lined or not, as required, with lining of similar colour to the frock.
+To be lined or not as required, with lining of similar colour to the frock.

-11. Trousers.-Blue serge or tartan, with a scarlet welt $\frac{1}{4}$ in. wide down each side seam.
+11. Trousers.-Blue serge or tartan, with a scarlet welt 1⁄2 in. wide down each side seam.